cssinjs/eslint-config-jss/readme.md

-## Eslint config for jss projects.
+## Eslint config.

+It is used to maintain consistency across jsstyles projects, don't use it directly in your user projects.

 - Create a .eslintrc file
 - Put into it: